DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsubsection{Training Performance Analysis}

-\textit{1) Comparison with expert-designed binary rewards.} Binary-reward methods such as TIRL-SAC appear to achieve relatively low collision rates early in training (Fig.~\ref{[main]-expert-binary}(a)).
-However, this behavior is misleading.
-The corresponding efficiency metrics in Figs.~\ref{[main]-expert-binary}(d)--(f) reveal that the agent hardly moves, resulting in minimal completed routes and short traveled distance.
-This indicates a well-known failure mode of sparse penalties: the agent minimizes risk by avoiding driving.
-DriveVLM-RL avoids this local optimum.
-Instead of suppressing exploration, the agent progressively increases average speed and route completion while keeping collision rate low.
-This demonstrates that the learned policy is not merely risk-averse but capable of purposeful navigation.
+\textit{1) Comparison with expert-designed binary rewards.} As shown in Fig.~\ref{[main]-expert-binary} and Table~\ref{tab:carla_train}, TIRL-SAC achieves a relatively low collision rate (CR~$= 0.083$) during training, which may appear favorable at first glance.
+However, the corresponding efficiency metrics reveal that the agent barely moves: route completion is only 0.26 and total distance is merely 14.18~m per episode.
+This reflects a well-known failure mode of sparse binary penalties, where the agent learns to minimize collision risk by suppressing forward movement entirely rather than developing genuine driving competence.
+In contrast, DriveVLM-RL progressively increases both average speed and route completion throughout training while maintaining a substantially lower collision rate than navigation-capable baselines (Fig.~\ref{[main]-expert-binary}(d)--(f)), demonstrating that the learned policy achieves purposeful navigation rather than passive risk avoidance.

-\textit{2) Comparison with summation-reward methods.} As illustrated in Fig.~\ref{[main]-expert} and Table~\ref{tab:carla_train}, Chen employs a weighted reward that balances speed incentives, collision penalties, lane centering, and steering smoothness.
-This method achieves the highest average speed among baselines at 25.06~km/h, demonstrating effective speed optimization.
-However, this aggressive driving style comes at a significant safety cost: the collision rate reaches 0.293, with a DCF of 2.71 collisions per kilometer.
-The learning curves in Figs.~\ref{[main]-expert}(a)--(c) show that Chen-SAC maintains consistently high collision rates throughout training, suggesting that its reward function over-emphasizes efficiency at the expense of safety.
+\textit{2) Comparison with summation-reward methods.} As illustrated in Fig.~\ref{[main]-expert} and Table~\ref{tab:carla_train}, Chen-SAC employs a weighted reward combining speed incentives, collision penalties, lane centering, and steering smoothness.
+This design achieves the highest average speed among all baselines (AS~$= 25.06$~km/h), yet at a significant safety cost: a collision rate of 0.293 with a DCF of 2.71 collisions per kilometer.
+As shown in Figs.~\ref{[main]-expert}(a)--(c), Chen-SAC maintains consistently high collision rates throughout the entire training process, indicating that its reward function prioritizes driving efficiency over safety.

-ASAP takes a more conservative approach with explicit penalties for boundary violations and careful reward shaping for overtaking maneuvers.
-While ASAP achieves an extremely low collision speed (CS~$= 0.04$~km/h), its high collision rate (0.403) reveals a tendency to creep into obstacles at negligible speed---indicating that the agent avoids high-speed impacts but cannot maintain clearance from surrounding objects without semantic scene understanding.
-The overall driving capability remains limited, with only 0.75 route completions and 67.17~meters traveled per episode.
+ASAP-PPO adopts a more conservative design with explicit penalties for boundary violations.
+It achieves an extremely low collision speed (CS~$= 0.04$~km/h), yet its collision rate remains high at 0.403, indicating that the agent frequently contacts surrounding objects at very low speed.
+This creeping behavior severely limits navigation performance, yielding only 0.75 route completions and 67.17~m traveled per episode.